Waste reduction and recycling

 • FY30 target: 7,800 tonnes

 The chart shows the amount of waste generated in our UK operations in tonnes.
 There is a trend line from FY20 to FY30 showing that a 769-tonne reduction is required to meet our FY30 target.
-There is a large reduction in FY21 (attributed to the impact of closures due to the pandemic) before increasing in FY22, FY23 and FY24, but remaining at or below the required rate of reduction to hit our 2030 target.
+There is a large reduction in FY21 (attributed to the impact of closures due to the pandemic) before increasing in FY22, FY23, FY24 and FY25.
+We’re currently below the trajectory for achieving our target by 2030.

 Recycling

-We are aiming to increase our combined recycling and composting rate by 10% (to 45%) by 2030 for all waste produced on site, including waste from our own operations and waste collected from lodges.
+We’re aiming to increase our combined recycling and composting rate by 10% by 2030 for all waste produced on site, including waste from our own operations and waste collected from lodges.

 The recycling and composting rate is the percentage of recyclable or compostable materials which are recycled or composted.
-This means we are pledging to both reduce the amount of waste we generate and increase the amount of waste we recycle.
+This means we’re pledging to both reduce the amount of waste we generate and increase the amount of waste we recycle.

-In addition to this, much of our food waste is already sent for composting, our oil waste is reprocessed for biofuel and our arboricultural waste is recycled.
-Any general waste that is not recovered for recycling is primarily processed as energy from waste, meaning it is diverted from landfill and repurposed to produce energy.
+In addition to this, much of our food waste is already sent for composting, our oil waste is reprocessed for biofuel, and our arboricultural waste is recycled.
+Any general waste that is not recovered for recycling is primarily processed as energy from waste, meaning it’s diverted from landfill and repurposed to produce energy.
 Neither our oil nor our arboricultural waste, both of which are heavy wastes, are currently counted towards our recycling target.

 Bar chart showing recycling and composting rate for our UK operations.
 See text description of figure 4 for a full description of the image.
 See full dataset for all data.
-Figure 4: Bar chart showing recycling and composting rate for our UK operations
+Figure 3: Bar chart showing recycling and composting rate for our UK and Ireland operations

 Figure 4: Bar chart showing the recycling and composting rate for our UK operations Figure 4: Bar chart showing the recycling and composting rate for our UK operations